→ Photo Adoption requests should be sent to careforsandy (at) gmail.com.

 → You have up to 3 months to complete each restoration.

 → Please do not go AWOL on us.
 About 20% have abandoned chosen images! :(

 → Please review our restoration toolbox tips for swifter restoration approvals.

 NOTE: CARE for Sandy has grown much faster than anticipated.
-Like you, we also have regular full-time jobs as well as family commitments.
+Like you, we also have regular full-time jobs + personal commitments.
 Current response time for photo adoptions?
-3-7 days.
-Sometimes longer if staff is backlogged due to on-premise scanning events.
-We're working on improving the former.
+2-7 days.
+Click here to learn more about RIP timing.
 Thanks for your patience!

 STEP #1 - BROWSE OUR ALBUMS

 - ADOPT ME!
-(Most Cherished) Mixed skill-levels + Color/B&W
+(Most Cherished) Mixed skill-levels + Color/B&W; mostly Advanced at moment

 - ADOPT ME!
 (Top 2-10 Advanced) Color/B&W

 - ADOPT ME!
 (Top 2-10 Intermediate) Color/B&W